-On Yom Kippur, towards the end of the day, we read the story of Yonah.
-What is Yonah’s particular relevance to the themes of the day?
+What is this story’s particular relevance to the themes of the day?

-Curiously, God never tells Yonah off for disobeying Him by running away.
 The nature of a warning prophecy is that it’s not supposed to come true.
-It is a warning not to continue the current path; the prophecy is a fork, showing the end of one road.
-A successful prophecy is one that doesn’t come true.
-This shows something powerful.
-Yonah’s prophecy shows that God doesn’t want to show justice.
-God wants to show mercy.
+It is a call to action, warning against continuing in the current direction.
+A prophecy is a fork, showing the end of one road – a successful prophecy is one that doesn’t come true.
+The story is about hearing a call to action and taking it seriously.

-Yonah was dying in the desert and wanted to die.
-A plant grew to shelter him; at which Yonah recovered, and rejoiced.
+Depressed, Yonah went into the desert hoping to die, so God grew a plant overnight to shelter him; at which Yonah recovered, and rejoiced.
 The plant then died as quickly as it grew, and Yonah lamented his situation, and wanted to die again.

 With these provocative thoughts, we move into the crescendo of Yom Kippur’s finale.